-Aside from acting and stand up comedy, Rebecca’s equally passionate about the Stand Up For Pits Foundation, Inc. A non profit she founded in Sept of 2013 which raises awareness and saves the lives of Pit Bull Terriers through positive education and live entertainment events.
-The SUFP Foundation/Rebecca made history on May 3rd, 2014 as organizer of the first ever One Million PIBBLE March On Washington DC in an effort to end BSL (Breed Specific Legislation) and dog fighting and by doing so, create safe and humane communities for humans and animals.
+Aside from acting, writing and stand up comedy, Rebecca’s equally passionate about the Stand Up For Pits Foundation, Inc. A non profit she founded in Sept of 2013 which raises awareness and saves the lives of Pit Bull “type” dogs through advocating, educating and wildly successful live entertainment events.
+The SUFP Foundation/Rebecca made history on May 3rd, 2014 as organizer of the first ever One Million PIBBLE March On Washington DC in an effort to end BSL (Breed Specific Legislation) and dog fighting and by doing so, create safe and humane communities for humans and pets.
 An estimated 4500 marched then gathered on the West Lawn of the US Capital making this event the first of it’s kind in American history.
-All inspired by her velvet hippo, Angel and her single most proud accomplishment to date.
-Rebecca believes fear based ignorance and hate is wrong.
-Wether the victim has two legs or four.
-It is wrong and Rebecca is dedicated to the being the voice of this beautiful breed that has been unjustly vilified, abused and needlessly destroyed for over 3 decades.
+All inspired by her rescued velvet hippo, Angel and is her proudest accomplishment to date.
+Rebecca believes abuse and discrimination is wrong.
+Whether the abused or discriminated has two legs or four, it is wrong.
+She is dedicated to the being the voice of these souls born INHERENTLY GOOD who have been unjustly vilified, abused and needlessly killed for over 3 decades.
 For more information on the SUPF Foundation and what you can do to help go to http://standupforpits.us

 On May 16th 2013 the HUFFINGTON POST announced Corry’s plan to march on Washington http://www.huffingtonpost.com/2013/05/16/one-million-pibble-march_n_3280839.html?1368716232 and more recently Corry discussed her thoughts on President Barack Obama coming out against BSL and joining the fight for Pit Bulls http://www.huffingtonpost.com/2013/08/20/obama-breed-specific-legislation_n_3785911.html?utm_hp_ref=dc